rkuo2000/NPCpy/README.md

   <img src="https://raw.githubusercontent.com/cagostino/npcpy/main/npcpy/npc_team/guac.png" alt="npcpy logo of a solarpunk sign", width=250></a>
 </p>

-- `npc`: a command line interface (`npc`) offering the capabilities of the npc shell from a regular bash shell.
+- `npc`: a command line interface offering the capabilities of the npc shell from a regular bash shell.

-- `pti`: a reasoning REPL loop with explicit checks to request inputs from users following thinking traces  (`pti`) which can be accessed by running `pti` directly, or by running `npc pti` from the command line or `/pti` from `npcsh`.
+- `pti`: a reasoning REPL loop with explicit checks to request inputs from users following thinking traces.

 <p align="center"><a href ="https://github.com/cagostino/npcpy/blob/main/docs/pti.md">
   <img src="https://raw.githubusercontent.com/cagostino/npcpy/main/npcpy/npc_team/frederic4.png" alt="npcpy logo of frederic the bear and the pti logo", width=250></a>
 </p>
-- `spool`: a simple agentic REPL loop (`spool`) which can be accessed by running `spool` directly, or by running `npc spool` from the command line or `/spool` from `npcsh`.
+- `spool` : a simple agentic REPL chat loop with a specified agent.

 <p align="center"><a href ="https://github.com/cagostino/npcpy/blob/main/docs/spool.md">
   <img src="https://raw.githubusercontent.com/cagostino/npcpy/main/npcpy/npc_team/spool.png" alt="logo for spool", width=250></a>
 </p>

-- `yap`: a voice control REPL loop (`yap`) which can be accessed by running `yap` directly, or by running `npc yap` from the command line or `/yap` from `npcsh`.
+- `yap`: an agentic voice control loop with a specified agent.

 <p align="center"><a href ="https://github.com/cagostino/npcpy/blob/main/docs/yap.md">
   <img src="https://raw.githubusercontent.com/cagostino/npcpy/main/npcpy/npc_team/yap.png" alt="logo for yap ", width=250></a>
 </p>

 `npcpy` works with local and enterprise LLM providers through its LiteLLM integration, allowing users to run inference from Ollama, LMStudio, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.
+In addition, we provide simple interfaces for direct operation of `diffusers` models and are developing simple systems for creating fine-tuning loops that operate on regular cadences. `npcpy` provides pioneering methods in the construction and updating of knowledge graphs as well as in the development and testing of complex mixture of agent scenarios.
+The agentic modes provided as part of `npcpy` that are described above provide templates for users to modify in order to create own specialized loops that fit their own workflow best. `npcpy` is meant to be a framework that speeds of and simplifies the development of NLP-based applications and provides researchers with methods to easily explore and test across dozens of models and providers and personas and other hyperparameters.

 In `npcpy`, all agentic capabilities are built and tested using small local models (like `llama3.2`) to ensure it can function reliably even at the edge of computing.